djnavarro/sampling-differences/scratchpad.md

   are not precisely identical to those in Hayes et al. I did a small amount of hand tuning against the data from Experiment 1, but nothing particularly thorough.
+- Additional note (added 1 July 2021): the heuristic model that I started this repo with does technically constitute an abandoned fork in the analysis process.
+Happily it's more of a "reassuring" one than a "worrying" one.
+The heuristic model I wrote down in September 2020 instantiates the same qualitative biases (sparsity, smoothness, and sensitivity to sampling) as the GP model from Hayes et al (2019), and it produces essentially the same pattern of results.
+In other words, this suggests that we're getting the findings we are getting because of these "core" assumptions, and not because of some ancillary property of the GP.

 ## 21 September 2020